As used in this chapter:

-(Q) "Legal representative" means a court appointed guardian, a conservator, an attorney-in-fact, or an executor or administrator of the estate of a deceased client who can give consent or authorization in the matter.
+(R) "Legal representative" means a court-appointed guardian, conservator, attorney-in-fact, or executor or administrator of the estate of a deceased consumer who can give consent or authorization in the matter.

-(a) A "nursing home," "residential care facility," or "home for the aging" as defined in section 3721.01 of the Revised Code;
+(a) A "nursing home," "residential care facility," or "home for the aging" as those terms are defined in section 3721.01 of the Revised Code.

 (b) A facility authorized to provide extended care services under Title XVIII of the "Social Security Act," 49 Stat.
 620 (1935), 42 U.S.C.
-301, as amended, including a long-term acute care hospital that provides medical and rehabilitative care to patients who require an average length of stay greater than twenty-five days and is classified by the centers for medicare and medicaid services a long-term care hospital pursuant to 42 C.F.R.
-412.23(e);
+301 including a long-term acute care hospital that provides medical and rehabilitative care to patients who require an average length of stay greater than twenty-five days and is classified by the centers for medicare and medicaid services as a long-term care hospital pursuant to 42 C.F.R.
+412.23(e).

-(d) A residential facility licensed under section 5119.22 of the Revised Code that provides accommodations, supervision, and personal care services for three to sixteen unrelated adults or accommodations and personal care services for only one or two adults who are recipients under the residential state supplement program established under section 5119.41 of the Revised Code.
+(d) A residential facility licensed under section 5119.34 of the Revised Code that provides accommodations, supervision, and personal care services for three to sixteen unrelated adults or accommodations and personal care services for only one or two adults who are receiving payments under the residential state supplement program established under section 5119.41 of the Revised Code.

 (e) A facility approved by the veterans administration under section 104(a) of the "Veterans Health Care Amendments of 1983," 97 Stat.
 993, 38 U.S.C.
-630, as amended , and used exclusively for the placement and care of veterans.
+630 and used exclusively for the placement and care of veterans.

 (2) "Long-term care facility" does not include a residential facility licensed under section 5123.19 of the Revised Code.

-(T) "Office" means the state long-term care ombudsman, the ombudsman's staff and volunteers, and the staff and volunteers of the regional long-term care ombudsman programs.
+(W) "Office" means the state long-term care ombudsman, the ombudsman's staff and volunteers, and the staff and volunteers of designated regional long-term care ombudsman programs.

-(1) Except as otherwise provided in paragraph (Y)(2) of this rule, "personal care services" means services including, but not limited to, the following:
+(1) Except as otherwise provided in paragraph (AA)(2) of this rule, "personal care services" means services including, but not limited to, the following:

-(a) Assisting residents with activities of daily living;
+(a) Assisting consumers with activities of daily living.

-(b) Assisting residents with self-administration of medication, in accordance with section 3721.04 of the Revised Code; and,
+(b) Assisting consumers with self-administration of medication, according to rules adopted under section 3721.04 of the Revised Code.

-(c) Preparing special diets, other than complex therapeutic diets, for residents pursuant to the instructions of a physician or a licensed dietitian, in accordance with section 3721.04 of the Revised Code.
+(c) Preparing special diets, other than therapeutic diets, for consumers pursuant to the instructions of a physician or a licensed dietitian, according to rules adopted under section 3721.04 of the Revised Code.

 (2) "Personal care services" does not include "skilled nursing care" as defined in division (A)(4) of section 3721.01 of the Revised Code.

-(CC) "Regional program" and "regional long-term care ombudsman program" means an entity, either public or private and nonprofit, designated as a regional long-term care ombudsman program by the state long-term care ombudsman.
+(FF) "Regional program," "regional long-term care ombudsman program," and "program" mean an entity, either public or private and nonprofit, designated as a regional long-term care ombudsman program by the state long-term care ombudsman.

-(DD) "Representative of the office" or "representative of the office of the state long-term care ombudsman," "representative of the office," and "representative," mean one of the four categories of ombudsman whose duties are described in rule 173-14-03 of the Administrative Code.
+(GG) "Representative of the office of the state long-term care ombudsman," "representative of the office," and "representative," mean one of the categories of ombudsman whose duties are described in rule 173-14-03 of the Administrative Code.

-(EE) "Resolved" means that the complaint/problem was addressed to the satisfaction of the resident or complainant.
+(HH) "Resolved" means a complaint was addressed to the satisfaction of the consumer or complainant.

-(GG) "Sponsor" means an adult relative, friend, or guardian who has an interest or responsibility for the welfare of the consumer.
-An ombudsman may not be a sponsor for anyone for whom they are performing ombudsman services for the consumer.
+(JJ) "Sponsor" means an adult relative, friend, or guardian who has an interest in or responsibility for the welfare of the consumer, but is not a representative performing ombudsman services for the consumer.
 A sponsor is identified by a representative's reasonable effort to identify a sponsor chosen by the consumer.